 I’m sure you’ve heard of and tasted tiramisu before.
 But have you ever stopped to think about what it really is?
 Is it cake, pudding, or ice cream?
 What ingredients go into the traditional version of this famous Italian dessert?
 And why is it called tiramisu anyway?
+These are the questions that kept bugging me during my recent trip to Italy.
+Wherever I looked, there was tiramisu, so I simply had to do some proper research.
 Today, I’m here to share the history of tiramisu – one of Italy’s most beloved desserts.
 So, is tiramisu a cake, pudding, or ice cream?

 The time-honored Italian classic combines sweetness and strength to make it a dish worth savoring.
 So why not take the time to enjoy your own piece of tiramisu and dive into the history of this stunning dessert?
 So curl up with a cup of coffee and let’s dive in – the story of Tiramisu awaits!

 Tiramisu is a classic Italian dessert that is often mistaken for a cake, a pudding, and even an ice cream.
 So what is it really?
 Well, we can just call it a favorite Italian dessert.

 Very much like a cake but with its own unique texture, tiramisu can also be considered a type of pudding – as long as you serve it cold – or even ice cream, as it often contains chilled cream.
 No matter what category tiramisu falls into, its taste remains unchanged; an irresistible concoction that does justice to its reputation as Italy’s most beloved dessert.

 Given its myriad textures and flavors, it’s no wonder that tiramisu is beloved by food lovers worldwide.
 Whether served as an after-dinner course at your favorite Italian restaurant or shared with friends the morning after a bachelor party, tiramisu always brings the same taste of comfort.
 Also, it can be served with different kinds of dishes.